Injury prevention, post workout tips, fixing muscle imbalances and more

 Why posture and correcting muscle imbalances is important for injury prevention and peak performance

-Cory gets a lot of work done on his neck and for his posture.
+Cory gets a lot of work done on his neck and for his posture especially as recovery for MMA fights and training.
 In MMA fighting you’re hunched forward to protect yourself.
 When you spend so much time in that position and are also throwing punches, you’re using all of the muscles on the front of the body.

 This creates a lot of muscle imbalances in the body that if not addressed can lead to injury.
 So he works to loosen the muscles on the front of the body with massage and stretching and then uses band work to strengthen his back and retractor muscles.